updates are listed in bold. Last updated 12/7/2020

 1. Stay calm, stay at home and call your doctor.
 Many offices, including WSP, are able to do telehealth visits now to screen you or your family member and determine next steps.
 The incubation period from exposure to symptom onset is 2-14 days.
 Symptoms include cough, difficulty breathing or shortness of breath, fever, chills, body/muscle aches, headache, sore throat, loss of taste or smell, diarrhea, and vomiting.

-2. If you or your child has been exposed to a person with COVID-19, your should self-quarantine for 14 days from the last known exposure.
+2. If you or your child has been exposed to a person with COVID-19, you should self-quarantine for 14 days from the last known exposure.
 A negative COVID-19 test DOES NOT mean you can stop quarantining as you could still develop symptoms later and there can be false-negative tests.
-A COVID-19 test is more accurate 7-8 days after your exposure or 3 days after you develop symptoms.
+At this time, we do NOT recommend getting a COVID-19 test if you are asymptomatic, unless you live with a high-risk family member or have another special circumstance.
+If you do get a test while you are asymptomatic, it would ideally occur at least 7-8 days after your exposure, with the most accurate test occurring on day 13-14 after exposure.

 3. If anyone in your family is ill and has had a positive COVID-19 test, they should stay at home and isolate until they are fever free x 24 hrs, their symptoms have resolved, and it has been at least 10 days since any of their symptoms started.
 If they are asymptomatic but have a positive COVID-19 test, they should isolate until it has been 10 days since they were tested.